salonikyal/HarikumarGuptaKyal/README.md

 * Track4Run: It is a service that allows organizer to organize a race, athletes to participate in the race and spectators to view the race live in a Map.

+### TO DO
+1. Requirement Analysis and Specification Document
+2. Design Document
+3. Alloy model

 ### Team Members
 1. Mohini Gupta
 2. Saloni Kyal